 - the volatility of local production projects under globalization’s influence.

 - the difficulty of returning to democracy after a period of dictatorship

 - and so on.

-Beyond these observations on the group’s global activities, it is worth noting that they have announced a major new goal: to obtain greater recognition for the social principle of land habitat.
+Beyond these observations on the group’s global activities, it is worth noting that they have announced a major new goal: to obtain greater recognition for the social function of land and habitat.

 File translated by Michael C. Behrent – Assistant Professor – Department of History – Appalachian State University – Boone, NC 28608